tedsluis/dump1090.socket30003/README.md

 	-msgmargin <max message margin> The max message margin.
 The default is 10ms.
 	-lon <lonitude>                 Location of your antenna.
 	-lat <latitude>
-	-distanceunit <unit>            Type of unit: kilometer, nauticalmile, mile or meter Default distance unit is kilometer.
+	-distanceunit <unit>            Type of unit: kilometer, nauticalmile, mile or meter.
+	                                Default distance unit is kilometer.
 	-altitudeunit <unit>            Type of unit: meter or feet.
 	                                Default altitude unit is meter.
-	-nopositions                    Does not display the number of position when running interactive (launched from commandline).
+	-nopositions                    Does not display the number of position when running. interactive (launched from commandline).
 	-help                           This help page.